 Take a look at our COVID-19 Protocol

 In an effort to continue to connect people to greenspaces while also preventing the spread of COVID-19, WAWA developed a detailed protocol to follow while hosting in-person events in response to COVID-19.
-The protocol includes completing health checks for each person upon arrival, spending most of our time outdoors, prohibiting the sharing of tools, and other practices for maintaining a safe and healthy environment.
+The protocol includes completing health checks for each person upon arrival, wearing face coverings, spending most of our time outdoors, prohibiting the sharing of tools, and other practices for maintaining a safe and healthy environment.

 We reviewed the recommendations of city, state and national officials, we met with WAWA community members for input, and we are confident that we can provide in-person events that will keep visitors healthy and safe.

 In addition to WAWA’s general protocols for hosting events, we will be taking the following precautions to prevent exposure to COVID-19.
 The following precautions have been informed by the CDC’s “Suggestions for Youth and Summer Camps” and “Guidance for Child Care Programs that Remain Open”.